Congress of Gela: The Congress

 The proceedings of the Congress are known largely through the writings of the historian Thucydides.
 Since Thucydides was not in Sicily at the time, his account of the specific speeches is certainly his own composition; historians have differed over whether the gist of the comments delivered is reflected in Thucydides account.
 Modern historians have generally concluded that Thucydides presents the general thrust of the meeting accurately, and his account is followed here.

 The meeting opened with complaints from various states about the wrongs done to them during the war.
-It shifted tone, however, after a speech by Hermocrates, a Syracusan delegate.
-As reported by Thucydides, the speech consisted of an extended appeal to Sicilian unity and warning against the threat of Athens, an imperial power.
+It shifted tone, however, after a speech by Hermocrates, a Syracusan delegate, making an extended appeal to Sicilian unity and warning against the threat of Athens.
 Hermocrates painted a picture of peaceful coexistence between the Greek cities of Sicily, supported by unified opposition to outside interference.

-Hermocrates' proposal has been compared to the Monroe Doctrine—both in its high-minded appeal to self determination and in its intrinsic benefit for the powerful state that proposed it.
+Historian Donald Kagan has compared Hermocrates' proposal to the Monroe Doctrine—both in its high-minded appeal to self determination and in its intrinsic benefit for the powerful state that proposed it.
 Syracuse, in 424, was the single largest and most powerful state on Sicily, and stood to dominate the island's politics if outside influences like Athens were excluded.
 Whether because of persuasion, war-weariness, or a mixture of the two, the representatives at the conference agreed to conclude a peace on the basis of the status quo, with Syracuse ceding Morgantina to the Kamarinians in exchange for monetary payments.
 The generals commanding Athens' fleet in the area acceded to the treaty and departed for mainland Greece, bringing an end to hostilities in the region.